aklump/breakpointX/README.md

 ## Summary

-This project provides a means to define points along the horizontal axis of the window, breakpoints, which can fire JS callbacks when the width crosses those breakpoints.
-It provides a setting, which will write CSS classes to designated elements.
-It provides a PHP class with a simliar form, that can be useful if you're using, say, a CMS for coordinating breakpoints.
+This zero-dependency project provides a means to define points along the horizontal axis of the window, breakpoints, which can fire JS callbacks when the width crosses those breakpoints.
+It provides a setting, which will apply CSS classes to designated elements.
+It provides a PHP class with a similar form, that can be useful if you're using, say, a CMS for coordinating breakpoints.

 A breakpoint is defined as a single point along the horizontal axis.
 To the left lies a segment, and to the right of the highest value breakpoint lies the ray.
 To the right of all but the highest value breakpoint, likes a segment.
 See the section below _Breakpoint Theory_.